The Ultimate Shopping Guide To L.A.

 Of course, amid our sprawling retail landscape, there are serious standouts.
 Who was the first retailer to bring Giorgio Armani and Comme des Garçons to L.A.?
 Which shop rewrote the rulebook for eco-friendly fashion?
 And which haunt has helped launch the careers (and countless Vogue editorials) of some of the best local luxury designers?

-Ahead, prepare for a heavy dose of style trivia as we honor what we consider to be the city’s most important and influential boutiques.
+Ahead, prepare for a heavy dose of style trivia as we honour 29 of what we consider to be the city’s most important and influential boutiques.